-Andrew is an expert in resolving complex commercial disputes, with a particular focus on arbitration, mediation and negotiated settlement.
-He frequently acts for Japanese and Korean clients, or for international clients who have a dispute with a Japanese or Korean nexus.
-Andrew has extensive experience in the construction and infrastructure, manufacturing and pharmaceuticals sectors.
-He also advises on anti-bribery and corruption compliance and related matters.
+Andrew is an expert in resolving complex commercial disputes, with a particular focus on international arbitration and multi-jurisdiction investigations.
+He frequently acts for Korean clients, or for international clients who have a dispute or investigation with a Korean nexus.
+Andrew has particular experience in the construction, manufacturing, pharmaceuticals and financial sectors.
+He also advises on anti-bribery and corruption compliance.

 Andrew’s recent experience includes advising: